xdmushui/partner-center-sdk/develop/create-azure-plan.md

 * [Get a customer's subscriptions](get-all-of-a-customer-s-subscriptions.md)
 * [Get a list of subscriptions by order](get-a-list-of-subscriptions-by-order.md)

+When an Azure plan is created in Partner Center, a corresponding Azure usage subscription is also created in Azure.
+You can also create additional Azure usage subscriptions under the same Azure plan using Azure Portal and Azure API.
+You can obtain the identifiers of all the Azure usage subscriptions associated with an Azure plan by following the steps in [Get a list of Azure entitlements for Partner Center subscription](get-a-list-of-azure-entitlements-for-subscription.md)

 ## Lifecycle management

 You can suspend an existing Azure plan by following the steps in [Suspend a subscription](suspend-a-subscription.md).